satoruisaka/TwistedDebate/README.md

 # TwistedDebate: Autonomous AI Debate Platform

-A full-stack debate system for iteratively generating and stress-testing ideas via progressive turn-by-turn LLM generation and ***30+ dynamic perspective and communication style variations and debate intensity & creativety control***.
+A full-stack debate system for iteratively generating and stress-testing ideas via progressive turn-by-turn LLM generation and ***30 dynamic perspective and communication style variations, and 10 debate intensity & creativety levels***.

 - Supports five debate formats
-- Leverages multiple open-weight models
+- Leverages open-weight large language models (LLMs)
+- Exposes wide range of LLM behaviors by MODE, TONE, and GAIN control
-- Built for the local LLM community using a FastAPI/Python backend and JavaScript frontend.
+- Built for the local LLM community for easy experimentation and custom development with FastAPI/Python backend and JavaScript frontend

 ---